Who we are

 In a Net Impact survey, 31% reported that making a difference was ‘essential’ in their choice of career.
 45% also reported that they would take a 15% pay cut to make more of a difference.
 In a Guardian survey, over 70% reported that ethical considerations were “crucial” in choosing an employer.
 In a Bentley University survey, 84% reported that “knowing I am helping to make a positive difference in the world is more important to me than professional recognition”.↩

-: We’ve found plenty of mistakes with existing advice, as documented on our getting started page.
+We’ve documented mistakes in existing advice on our getting started page.
 No-one is systematically working to identify the best opportunities to make a difference with your career.
 Our perception is that many people are dissatisfied with the quality of career advice they’ve received, which is supported by several surveys.
 For instance, in a 2009 British Youth Council survey, 80% of 12-26 year olds reported that formal careers advice was “a little bit” or “not at all” helpful.↩